Retinal Vein Occlusion

 A list of ocular examination should set

-2) Pupillary evolution as large areas of retinal ischemia may induce relative afferent defect as this may hold prognostic factor of developing neovascularization on the iris.
+2) Pupillary reaction evolution is important as large areas of retinal ischemia may induce relative afferent defect as this may hold prognostic factor of developing neovascularization on the iris.

 3) A slit-lamp examination done with a thorough exam of clarity and regularity of the cornea and to rule out any conjunctival abnormality such injection of conjunctival vessels should be documented.
-And any other inflammations of the conjunctiva or eyelids documented and managed before any treatment decision.
-Meticulous iris exam to rule out neovascularization is a crucial and crystalline lens exam to rule out cataract or intraocular lens (IOL) to document the position and clarity of the posterior capsule.
+Any other inflammations of the conjunctiva or eyelids is documented and managed before any treatment decision.
+Meticulous iris exam to rule out neovascularization is crucial and crystalline lens exam to rule out cataract or intraocular lens (IOL) to document the position and clarity of the posterior capsule.